vishalmishra-27/Excel-Project---Shoe-Sales/README.md

 ## Step 1: Data Preparation
 ### Objective: Ensure data is clean and ready for analysis.
 ### Actions: Reviewed data for missing or inconsistent entries.
 Adjusted formats as needed for easier pivot table creation.
-### Tools Used: Data validation, text-to-columns (if any data was unstructured), and basic formatting in Excel.
+### Tools Used: Data validation and basic formatting in Excel.

 ## Step 2: Creating Pivot Table
 ### Objective: Summarize sales data by brand, region, and time period.